GEOM: Energy-annotated molecular conformations for property prediction and molecular generation: Methods

 If a new conformer has a lower energy than the input structure, the procedure is restarted using the conformer as input, and the resulting structures are added to the CRE.
 The procedure is restarted between one and five times.
-The three conformers of lowest energy then undergo two normal molecular dynamics (MD) simulations at 400K and 500K.
-These are used to sample low-energy barrier crossings, such as simple torsional motions, which are need to identify the remaining rotamers.
+The three conformers of lowest energy then undergo two normal molecular dynamics (MD) simulations at 400 K and 500 K. These are used to sample low-energy barrier crossings, such as simple torsional motions, which are need to identify the remaining rotamers.
 Conformers and rotamers are once again identified and added to the CRE.
 All accumulated structures are then used as inputs to a genetic Z-matrix crossing algorithm \cite{gc_1, gc_2}, the results of which are also added to the CRE.
 All geometries accumulated throughout the sampling process are optimized with a tight convergence threshold, identified as conformers, rotamers or duplicates, and sorted to yield the final set of structures.
 The process is restarted after the regular MD runs or the tight optimization if any conformers have lower energy than the input, with no limit to the number of restarts.
 The final CRE contains conformers and rotamers up to a maximum energy $E_{\mathrm{win}}$.
-The default $E_{\mathrm{win}} = 6.0$ kcal/mol provides a safety net around errors in the xTB energies, as only conformers with $E \lessapprox 2.0$ kcal/mol have significant population at room temperature.
+The default $E_{\mathrm{win}} = 6.0$ kcal/mol provides a safety net around errors in the xTB energies, as only conformers with $E \lessapprox 2.5$ kcal/mol have significant population at room temperature.

+CREST generates ensembles with good coverage of the true CREs.
+For example, Ref. \cite{CREST} compared the experimental conformations of gas-phase citronellal, inferred through microwave spectroscopy \cite{domingos2016flexibility}, with computational predictions.
+Each of the 15 lowest-energy experimental conformers was found in the CREST ensemble.
+The $^{1}\mathrm{H}$-NMR spectrum was then computed in chloroform using CREST conformers, together with DFT for energy re-ranking and computation of the coupling and shielding constants.
+The spectrum with the ensemble matched experiment far better than with only one conformer \cite{CREST}.
+Investigation of macrocycles, a protonated peptide, metal-organic systems, and the 1-Naphthol dimer yielded similarly good results.